About Simon Koolwijk

 In 2008 I became fascinated by the power of video and the idea of participatory video and on how visualized stories can accelerate understanding and change.
 In 2009 I first piloted participatory video in a youth education project in Uganda.
 It was impressive to see on how fast young people caught the idea of video making and became creative storytellers.
 The initiative enabled the young people to show the accomplishments and changes, that had taken place at the youth project in Kawempe, Uganda.
 It inspired me to attend a number of training courses in filmmaking and participatory video between 2009 and 2013.
 I took the initiative to integrated activities of participatory video in some of the projects I was involved.
 This resulted in 2010 to another turning point in my life.
 After a conflict with one of my colleagues on a participatory video intervention, I realized that if it comes to facilitating participatory video making interventions or film projects, I have to take the lead in the facilitation part and should be confident in communicating my beliefs and values.
 I realized that in some cases in my work I was too submissive and too shy in communicating my basic needs and wishes and underestimating my own talents and capacities.
 Although the working relationship with the colleague, did not work out, it strengthened my belief that I could make a difference in participatory video and filmmaking.
 Between November 2010 and March 2011, 4 youth groups in Moldova produced participatory videos with my facilitating support and that of local filmmakers in a youth development project.
 It enabled the young people to show their accomplishments at a National Youth Conference, that was attended by local and international NGOs and policy makers from the Moldovan government.

 In 2013, I finally was rewarded for all the work I had invested in obtaining the skills in participatory video and filmmaking.
 I got a big assignment with the Ethiopia Social Accountability program, a project that promotes the dialogue between service providers and service users in improving the quality of public services.
 Between 2013 and 2016, I conducted major participatory video interventions in Ethiopia and South Sudan with VNG International.
 In 2014, I decided to change the name of my company into Facili2transform, symbolized by a lighthouse being the light into the darkness of the night.
 The lighthouse is the power of the video, the light of Hope, that helps groups to pass through the process of change, which is resembled by the darkness of the night.
-In May 2016, I decided to fully focus my efforts on offering services in participatory videos story telling for change.
+In May 2016, I decided to fully focus my efforts on offering services in facilitation, coaching and participatory video.

 In August, 2016 I got another enlightening experience.
 When I attended the CinemaSummeet in Cologne, Germany, I for the first time directed with a team of camera men, actors and supportive staff the production of two short films.
 This experience made me realize that with the facilitation and participatory video skills I gained over the years, it is also possible to be an effective filmdirector.
 I just need to have ideas, be brave and have courage.
 I decided to further invest time in further developing my skills as a filmmaker.

-Since September 2016 I am offering full time services in facilitating participatory video storytelling, training and video/ film production aiming to visualize results, enhancing cooperation and accelerating social change for a better society
+Since September 2016 I am offering full time services in facilitation, team coaching, training, and if additional value participatory video and filmcoaching aiming to have a better process, enhancing cooperation and accelerating social change for a better society.